pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

   Arguments:
   * path : REQUIRED : path using the dot notation to specify where to place the value.
   * value : REQUIRED : Value to be assigned
+  * fallback : OPTIONAL : In case you are using dynamic assignment and you need a fallback when a value is not presenet.
+The default is `undefined`
+  * params : OPTIONAL : Object with the following keys: `type` and `override` `type` can provide the data type to be forced on the value assign.
+It can then change the value contain in the existing path to another.
+Supported types : `Array` and `Set`.
+  `override` is the default behavior for most assignment to object, but when assigning to `Set` or `Array`, the default behavior will push the new value.
+Setting `override` to `true` will replace the value contain in these objects.

 In case the value is `undefined`, the `undefined` value has been added to the key.\